GoogleCloudPlatform/dialogflow-integrations/cx/slack/README.md

         - Choose 'From an app Manifest'.
         - Pick a workspace for the app.
-        - Copy and paste the code in manifest.yaml file to the YAML section and edit the display_information as you like.
+        - Copy and paste the code in the __manifest.yaml__ file to the YAML section and edit the display_information as you like.
 Make sure to fill in the request_url in the event_subscription.
+            - For more details on Slack App manifests and its use, please visit https://api.slack.com/reference/manifests.
         - Click next and then click create.
         - Install the app to your chosen Workspace.
         - Copy the Signing Secret from 'Basic Information' and the Bot user OAuth Token from 'Intstall App'.